RasaHQ/rasa/docs/endpoint_configuration.rst

-:desc: Adding endpoints using an endpoint configuration file
+:desc: Add new endpoints to the configuration file of Rasa NLU to connect your API's to integrate with open source NLU.

+.. _section_endpoint_configuration:

 Endpoint Configuration
 ======================